paulfurber/sdlsumo/README.md

 ##Sumo TrueType
 STT's API is identical to SDL_ttf.
 You should be able to find and replace TTF_ with STT_ and have it work identically as long as you access all of the font functionality in your existing code through the API and don't mess with the structure members directly.
 I tried including the original SDL_ttf API directly into SDLSumo but found it
 impossible: the TTF_Font structure includes members of Freetype2 types which themselves include members of other types each of which include more types, seemingly ad infinitum.
 After something like eight levels of increasing inclusion and indirection in the ffi.cdef statement, I gave up.
+Maybe one day I'll try again.

 Instead, an STT_Font is a simple structure containing an integer handle that indexes a back end array of TTF_Fonts.
 Creating a font merely finds the next available free handle, allocates a TTF_Font and passes any subsequent calls to the TTF_ code behind the scenes transparently.